mawkler/cv/README.md

     </tr>
 </table>

-The PDFs are automatically built and deployed on each push using my GitHub Actions pipeline [here](./.github/workflows/build-cv.yaml).
+The PDFs (and these thumbnails) are automatically built and deployed on each push using my GitHub Actions pipeline [here](./.github/workflows/build-cv.yaml).

 ## Compile it yourself